 Repetition is key if you want to have the most effective customer advisory boards possible.
 The reason: repetition fosters the learning process in the brain.
 We all recall Pavlov’s experiments where dogs developed conditional responses to constant stimuli.
 To be able to unconsciously respond to something, one needs to rehearse it over and over again.

-Since we live and breathe our own product day in and day out, we perceive that our customers are just as mired with the specifics of our product.
+Since we live and breathe our own product day in and day out, we perceive that our customers are just as caught up in the specifics of our product.
 After all, they are thought leaders in a specific disease area.
 They present at conferences.
 They must know the data inside out!
 The fact is, they often do not.
 They have a million other things at any given moment vying for their attention.
-If you ask a key customer to quote some of the numbers from the kaplan-meier survival curve in your pivotal study–many of them might not be able to do it!
+If you ask a key customer to quote some of the numbers from the Kaplan-Meier survival curve in your pivotal study, many of them might not be able to do it!

 This takes me to the typical live consultancy meeting agenda.
 Many medical and marketing managers prefer sharing new studies and data with their advisors in person for the first time to be able to measure their initial response.
 The issue with this is that many people require “processing” time.
 Time to ruminate on the new information.
 To repeat the data in their mind.
 To review other sources and even discuss with their colleagues.

 Repeating the same information in different forms and in different scenarios is an excellent way for people to remember the information.
 So instead of revealing a new product abstract or poster from the most recent conference and then asking for opinions only to receive a half baked “knee-jerk reaction”, take the opportunity to include this as a pre-work assignment that your advisors can review in their own time.